BrightspaceUI/documentation/docs/adding-component.md

 ### Component Code

-Add JSDOC comments to your components.
+Add JSDoc comments to your component.
 See [input-text](https://github.com/BrightspaceUI/core/blob/master/components/inputs/input-text.js) as an example.
 Include each of the following where applicable:
 - Description
 - `@slot` (slots)
 - `@fires` (events)